wibb1/JavaScriptAlgorithumsAndDataStructures/Section-16-QuickSort/QuickSort.md

 ## Description

-- In order to implement quick sort, it's useful to first implement a function responsible for arrainging elements in an array on either side of the pivot
+- In order to implement quick sort, it's useful to first implement a function responsible for arranging elements in an array on either side of the pivot
 - Given an array, this helper function should designate an element as the pivot
 - It should then rearrange element in the array so that all values less than the pivot are moved to the left of the pivot, and all values greater than the pivot are moved to the right of the pivot
-- The order of the elementson either side of the pivot doesn't matter The helper should do this ini place, that is, it should not create a new array
+- The order of the elements on either side of the pivot doesn't matter The helper should do this ini place, that is, it should not create a new array
 - When complete, the helper should return the index of the pivot